SeldonIO/MLServer/docs/user-guide/adaptive-batching.md

 usually determined by either the infrastructure, the machine learning framework used to train your model, or a combination of both.
-Therefore, to maximise the performance improvements brought in by adaptive batching it will be important to [configure it with the appropiate values for your model](#usage).
+Therefore, to maximise the performance improvements brought in by adaptive batching it will be important to [configure it with the appropriate values for your model](#usage).
 Since these values are usually found through experimentation, **MLServer won't enable by default adaptive batching on newly loaded models**.